Turks in the Netherlands: Turkish migration from the Republic of Turkey

 During the 1950s, successive Dutch governments strongly stimulated emigration from the Netherlands, while at the same time the economy grew rapidly.
 The Netherlands began to face a labour shortage by the mid-1950s already, which became more serious during the early 1960s, as the country experienced even higher economic growth rates, comparable to the rest of Europe.
 At the same time, Turkey had a problem of unemployment, low GNP levels and a high population growth.
 So the import of labour solved problems on both ends.
 The first Turkish immigrants arrived in the Netherlands in the beginning of the 1960s at a time when the Dutch economy was wrestling with a shortage of workers.
 On 19 August 1964, the Dutch government entered into a 'recruitment agreement' with Turkey.
 Thereafter, the number of Turkish workers in the Netherlands increased rapidly.
+These were housed in residential complexes, such as Atatürk in Amsterdam-Noord.

 There were two distinct periods of recruitment.
 During the first period, which lasted until 1966, a large number of Turks came to the Netherlands through unofficial channels, either being recruited by employers or immigrating spontaneously.
 A small economic recession began in 1966.
 Some of the labour migrants were forced to return to Turkey.
 In 1968, the economy picked up again and a new recruitment period, which was to last until 1974, commenced.
 In May 1968, new European Economic Community rules forced the Netherlands to instate a travel visa system to regulate labour immigration and from then on, the state recruited foreign workers.
 The peak of Turkish labour migration occurred during these years.
 The Turks eventually surpassed other migrant nationalities in numbers and came to represent the Dutch image of guest workers.